-These healthy crispy Salt and Vinegar Squash Chips are a great alternative to potato chips.
-Great for gardeners who want to use up a bunch of squash!
+These healthy dehydrated Salt and Vinegar Squash Chips are a great alternative to potato chips.
+Perfect for gardeners!

-These Salt and Vinegar Squash Chips have a touch of olive oil, but not enough to make them greasy.
-I used Apple Cider Vinegar, which has many health benefits.
+These Salt and Vinegar Squash Chips are a healthy crunchy snack.
+They have a touch of olive oil, but not enough to make them greasy.
 I had to make a large batch because they were eaten up so quickly.

 If you are a gardener, this is an excellent way to use up a bunch of squash.
 I am not a gardener, but I have heard that zucchini and yellow squash can take over a garden.

 A dehydrator heats food at low temperatures, so it keeps more of the nutrients than an oven.